 All of us know the power of population the rabbit has - they are legendary for their ability to reproduce fast and furiously.
 For that same reason, the rabbit is a perfect symbol for this spring which is fertile with themes like: New life, New beginnings and the undeniable current of growth.
 The rabbit is also a symbol of Ostara (see "Rabbit Meanings Around the World" below), an ancient fertility goddess whose symbols are rabbits, various flowers and eggs (more life/growth/fertility themes!).

-A mother rabbit can have forty or more babies a year.
+A mother rabbit can have up to forty or more babies a year.
 That's symbolic of the cycle of life, and they way life carries on generation after generation.
 This could hearken to our ideals of ancestry.
 Indeed in many cultures (Asian, for example) the rabbit is a symbol of longevity and a long family line.
 Rabbits' renowned ability to have large litters of babies is also symbolic of creativity/creation.

 Rabbits love to chew, and their teeth never stop growing.
 Symbolically, chewing implies repetition, contemplation, and breaking concepts down into component parts.
 Their diet is light and green, which implies symbolism of health and prosperity.

 Rabbits are burrowers and their deep, maze-like tunnels symbolize connections with primal energy as well as Mother Earth energies.
 The rabbit encourages us to retreat within, get warm, and collect ourselves.

 They also prompt us to connect with the Mother in deeper ways.
 Rabbits prefer to be on the ground; they are true earth element animals.
 We cannot help but be reminded of groundedness in their presence.